shinanaa/plupload/README.md

 - Fix the problem of not returning to the file list after uploading
 - Fix the problem that the list still has values after deleting files

+### 1.0.9

+- Modify the update condition of the returned file list
+- Fixed the problem of resubmitting missing files after multiple file echo